 6. Add False Drawer Fronts to the Drawer Box

 The last step in how to make drawers is adding false drawer fronts to the boxes.
 This will vary widely depending upon what type of design and construction you use.
-But the two main options will be whether to use inset doors that fit inside the drawer opening like this from my DIY Daybed with storage drawers.
+But there are two main options to choose from.

-Or overlay drawers that sit on top of the drawer opening framing.
+In contrast, overlay drawers sit on top of the drawer opening framing.
 All of the drawers in my Modular Shop Storage System are overlay drawers.

 Either way just cut the parts to size to fit your need and the reveals you want, then attach them to the fronts of the DIY drawers with 1-1/4″ screws from the inside.

 If you need help with how to mount drawer slides you can check out my DIY Base Cabinet post where I go in detail about these steps.

 Now you know how to make drawers the easy way!
 If you want to see some of the furniture and shop projects you can make using DIY drawers then head over to my Projects Page.
 I have plenty of projects available with plans too.

 Kreg Tool provided me with product and/or monetary compensation as a sponsor of this build.
 All opinions are my own and are not filtered by the sponsor.